 Our inspectors may visit a fuel supplier at any time, and on any day of the week to:

 The National Measurement Institute also regulates the wholesale and retail sale of liquid fuels.
-Read about trade measurement inspector responsibilities for selling liquid fuels.
+Read about business obligations under trade measurement law when selling liquid fuels.

 We cannot share information about fuel monitoring activities, including fuel testing results.
 We do have authority under the Act to share this information with other government agencies.
 This assists with administrating and enforcing taxation and consumer protection laws.